UTSA-CS-3443/Fall-2024-004-Hello-World/README.md

 ## Usage

 This application is meant to serve as a calculator app for adults of all ages, helping them navigate finances easily.
+Once installed you will be able to perform calculations using the calculators below in order to calculate what you need.
+This will then result in saving time on finding calculators to performs tasks.

 - Mortgage Calculator takes input for variables such as:
    - Deposit